Illustrated Children’s Book Covers: Tips and Examples

 Make the cover age-appropriate

-Adults who look for a kid’s book, have the general idea of how a book cover for a certain age should look like.
+Adults who look for a kid’s book have the general idea of what a book cover for a certain age should look like.

-To design a proper cover, you should first research books in the same age group and follow their lead.
+To design a proper cover for young readers, research books in the same age group and follow their lead.
 No need for experiments here.

 Here are some illustrated book cover tips for different groups: